Non-Intrusive Binaural Speech Intelligibility Prediction from Discrete Latent Representations: Conclusion

 \section{Conclusion}

-This paper proposes a non-intrusive binaural measure of \gls{si}.
-This measure inputs \gls{vqcpc} features to a predicting function implemented as a trained neural network.
-The feature extractor, as well as two considered predicting functions, are trained and tested using simulated data labeled using \gls{dbstoi}.
-The performance of the proposed measure is assessed in terms of both correlation and \gls{mse}.
-Results show that the \gls{vqcpc} features are effective in encoding readily accessible information relevant for \gls{si} prediction from binaural signals and the features outperform all considered benchmarks.
+This paper proposes to use \gls{vqcpc} features as input to a trained neural network to non-intrusively predict intelligibility from binaural signals.
+The performance of the proposed measure is assessed in terms of correlation and \gls{mse}.
+Results show that the \gls{vqcpc} features are effective in encoding readily accessible information relevant for \gls{si} prediction and the features outperform all considered benchmarks.
 This is despite \gls{vqcpc} features not relying on any assumptions about the downstream task of \gls{si} prediction.